Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 Boundary suffixes work the same as for clip access (`:c`, `:m`, `:b`).
 If no suffix is provided for `bufN...`, the global `boundary` parameter is used.

+Frame properties are not available on intermediate buffers.

 ##### **4.4.3.
 Pixel & Data I/O (`SingleExpr` only)**

 Since `SingleExpr` has no concept of a "current pixel," all data I/O must be explicit and use absolute coordinates.